Sauriel/ManaEngine-Editor/README.md

-# ManaEngine Editor
+# ManaForge, the ManaEngine Editor

 ManaEngine is a cutting-edge, open-source game engine and editor designed to empower creators to build stunning 2D RPGs.
-Inspired by tools like RPG Maker, ManaEngine Editor combines modern web technologies with an intuitive interface to make game development fast, fun, and accessible.
+Inspired by tools like RPG Maker, ManaForge, the ManaEngine Editor, combines modern web technologies with an intuitive interface to make game development fast, fun, and accessible.

 ---